nasgware/ansible-toolbox/README.md

 # ansible-toolbox

+## What is this?

-Simple ansible-playbook runner to execute playbooks in a docker container, promoting isolation, containing all dependencies you need to run the playbbook, easy to use, reproduce, test, integrate in CI/CD procedures.
+Simple ansible-playbook runner to execute playbooks in a (docker) container, easy to use, promoting isolation, portability, reproducibility, optimal to integrate in CI/CD pipelines.

+## How to use?